adambard/learnxinyminutes-docs/red.html.markdown

 ; Control Structures
 ;
 ; if
-; Execute a block of code if a given condition is true.
+; Evaluate a block of code if a given condition is true.
 IF does not return any value, ; so cannot be used in an expression. if a < 0 [print "a is negative"]

 ; either
-; Execute a block of code if a given condition is true, else execute an alternative block of code.
+; Evaluate a block of code if a given condition is true, else evaluate an alternative block of code.
 ; If last expressions in both blocks have the same type, EITHER can be used inside an expression. either a < 0 [ either a = 0 [